 Confessions (Kokuhaku),a Japanese film, is the story of Yuko Moriguchi, a teacher, a mother, who has lost her young daughter.
 Her daughter dies in an apparent swimming pool accident and drowns.
 Yuko knows that it was not an accident but a murder.
 She decides to take revenge.
 The film is set in the context of a school and involves students of under 14 years of age.
 The movie is fantastic but you really need to get one thing right – it’s set in a world where everyone is a crazy person.
 The actions of the characters in the movie have little or no consequences as you would expect in a regular school / society.
 The reactions to each of the actions is another set of crazies.
 What is cool is that you’re kept intrigued by the film’s plot and the non-linear storytelling.
 It’s so strange, it’s great.
-Here’s Japanese film Confessions explained, spoilers Ahead.
+Here’s the plot and ending of the Japanese movie Confessions explained; spoilers ahead.

 There are 4 main characters that you need to understand about.
 The film goes back and forth into each of the characters quite a few times to I’m going to lay out the explanation in a chronological fashion.
 This will kill the theatrics of the storytelling but this article to help understand the plot.